everylumi/raspberrypi-tm1637/README.md

 ## Installation

-This project is available through [pip](https://www.w3schools.com/python/python_pip.asp).
 Make sure that you are using Python 3.

 ```sh
 d Downloads/